lab-mullon/lab-mullon.github.io/_courses/TEEB.md

     {% endfor %}
 </div>

+We are excited to announce the upcoming highlight of the next semester - **Theoretical BBQ**!
+Mark your calendars for *September 1st* as we gather for a delightful barbecue and chatting event.
+Stay tuned for further details, which will be shared with you closer to the date.
+In the meantime, if you have any questions or concerns, feel free to reach out to Vitor Sudbrack ([*vitor.sudbrack@unil.ch*](mailto:vitor.sudbrack@unil.ch)).

-<i class="fa-duotone fa-island-tropical fa-sm"></i> We are currently on a summer break, but we will be back soon with more exciting discussions.
-Stay tuned for updates!
+Otherwise, soon we will be back with more exciting discussion sessions.

 <h3 class="font-weight-bold spanborder"><span>Guidelines for hosting a topic group session</span></h3>